ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 ready; however, they MUST NOT use mechanisms that are unsafe against replay attacks without an explicit indication from the client.

+Any WebTransport protocol SHALL provide the following operations as part of the initial request to establish a WebTransport session:

+negotiate a subprotocol
+: The session initiator provides an optional list of subprotocols to the peer.
+  The peer selects one and responds indicating the selected subprotocol or rejects the session establishment request if none of the subprotocols are supported.
+Note that the semantics of individual subprotocol token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.

 # Transport Features

 All transport protocols MUST provide datagrams, unidirectional and